Frequently Asked Questions

 **BoxBilling translation sources are out of date and generally full of errors.
 FOSSBilling introduces support for plural translations, automated language detection, improved handling of date/time localization, more portions of the software can be translated, and the base strings have had many spelling and grammatical fixes.
 Additionally, FOSSBilling translation functionality is more reliable and will work for everyone out-of-the-box unlike BoxBilling’s.

-***FOSSBilling introduces new functionality such as prevention against session hijacking, enforced session expirations, proper usage of the HTTPS only flag for cookies, a HTTPS only mode, and more while also having resolved numerous security vulnerabilities which still effect BoxBilling.
+***FOSSBilling introduces new functionality such as prevention against session hijacking, enforced session expirations, proper usage of the HTTPS only flag for cookies, a HTTPS only mode, and more while also having resolved numerous security vulnerabilities which still affect BoxBilling.

 Can I migrate from BoxBilling?

-Yes, although we've made significant changes compared to BoxBilling and a migration may not go 100% smoothly.
-Create a backup of your filesystem and database and then follow the migration guide (opens in a new tab).
+Yes, although we’ve made significant changes compared to BoxBilling and a migration may not go 100% smoothly.
+Create a backup of your filesystem and database and then follow the migration guide.

 Please also be aware that any extensions and themes that were created for BoxBilling are outright incompatible with FOSSBilling without first being updated.